 Check our another post on how to care for quartz countertops to keep them in pristine condition.

 There are two procedures that you can employ depending on the severity of the damage.
-Light scratches can usually be fixed by buffing and polishing, while deeper scratches might need to be filled with resin or epoxy.
-One of the ways to determine if a scratch is deep is softly running your fingernail over the surface.
-If it catches your fingernail, it may already be too deep to buff out.
+Light or fine scratches can usually be fixed by buffing and polishing, while deeper scratches might need to be filled with epoxy or resin.
+One of the ways to determine if they are heavy scratches is by softly running your fingernail over the surface.
+If it catches your fingernail, the quartz scratch may already be too deep to buff out.

-Despite the care and attention your give to your stone countertops, it may still scratch.
-The good news is that most light scratches caused by regular use can be buffed off.
+Despite the care and attention your give to your stone countertops, it may still get scratched.
+The good news is that most small scratches caused by regular use can be buffed off.
 Here are some steps in ridding your quartz countertops of light scratches and restoring its brand new look.